 All entrepreneurs ― veteran or civilian ― must develop a great business idea.
 The sky’s the limit for military veterans entering entrepreneurship.
 For example, high-level businesses like RE/MAX, FedEx, Walmart and GoDaddy were all founded by military veterans.
 Many successful veteran entrepreneurs attribute their business success to their military experience.

-Dave Liniger, founder of RE/MAX, says the military gave him the maturity and confidence to meet the realities of starting a company.
+Dave Liniger, co-founder of RE/MAX, said the military gave him the maturity and confidence to meet the realities of starting a company.
 “The military really gave me the chance to grow up,” Liniger shared.
 “It also taught me self-discipline and a sense of responsibility.”

 If you need help coming up with an idea, consider the following: